SprintHive/income-docs/api/v2/CreateIncomeVerificationRequest.md

 ### maxAgeDays.bank-statement

-Maximum allowed age of a bank statement in days, if older will be ignored
+Maximum allowed age in days of the end of a bank statement, if older will be ignored

 ### maxAgeDays.maxAgeDays.payslip